 - A.D.
 1465: Trujillo is designated as a center of regional commerce and strengthens agrarian economy which leads to a stable trade economy

-- Late 16th century: Wealth from Americas spent too soon and resulting glut leads to financial difficulties and a loss of Spain's major naval power.
-Next couple of hundred years sees loss in destruction in Spain due to multiple wars.
+- Late 16th Century: Wealth from the Americas spent too soon, and resulting glut leads, to financial difficulties and a loss of Spain's major naval power.
+The next couple of hundred years sees the loss in destruction in Spain due to multiple wars.

 - A.D.
 1809: Napoleon’s army reaches Trujillo and destroys it.

 - A.D.
 1936-1939: Spanish Civil War further destroys the nation and takes a toll on Trujillo

 - A.D.
 1939-1975: General Franco’s dictatorship actually helped Trujillo to prosper economically since the region was primarily Nationalist.
 Tourism began as well.

 - Post Franco Period: Juan Carlos is declared King and Spain is democratic.
 Trujillo is now more vibrant than ever with many modern amenities; international tourism and trade are at an all-time rise